 Q: From a design perspective, what areas did you need to get right before launching Models A & B?

 J: It was much more involved than a classic furniture design project, the flatpack element means other considerations need to be thought about.
 For example, people interact with the product in a much more involved and up-close manner.
 And on top of that we want people to do that over and over again, so it’s not necessarily a one time assembly, it has to be disassembled easily too.

 Building exceptional quality into a flatpack piece of furniture was very important.
 We have concentrated on the materials, finish and fixings to create something that will last – and, ultimately, breaking the negative connotations around flatpack furniture.

-Packaging was also important, as we wanted to make it 100% FSC cardboard.
+The packaging was also important as we wanted to make it 100% traceable and sustainable cardboard.
 The packaging is completely folded and thought out to protect the product in transit.
 And, of course that level of detail takes more time than just simply using expanded polystyrene.